biorobotics/Medical-DVRK-AR/WeeklyProgress.md

 ## Project Goals:)! & Deadlines :(!
 By Feb 18 PR1, we need to
 1. Build the final Physical Model
-2. Complete CAD /PCB Design of the platform
+2. Complete CAD Design of the platform
-3. Complete Blaser 3D point cloud generation
+3. Complete Blaser 3D point cloud generation (in simulation?)

 ## 1.Build the final Physical Model - updatad by Cora - Feb 3
 Already Done:
 1. Reprint Part 2 of the cast model of the liver (Part 1 isn't broken)

 Need To Do:
+1. Redesign the CAD model of the liver
-1. Redesign Part 3 of the cast model of the liver (The current one is hard to print)
+2. Redesign Part 3 of the cast model of the liver (The current one is hard to print)
-2. Reprint the Part 2 of the cast model of the tumor (Some one stole it!)
+3. Reprint the Part 2 of the cast model of the tumor (Some one stole it!)
-3. Recast the model
+4. Recast the model
+5. Test the blood pigment

 ## 2. Complete CAD/PCB Design of the platform - Alex!Please update here!
 Already Done:
 Need To Do:
+1. Fit the new motors on the moving platform and finish the software part

 ## 3.1 PCL generation - Blaser Part - updated by Cora & Anjali - Feb 3
 Already Done: